splineai-cloud/COVID-XS/README.md

 ```

-# Pneumonia and COVID dataset Preparation
+# Pneumonia and COVID dataset preparation

 Organize the data into folders, such as ``train`` for training, ``val`` for validation during the training phase, ``test`` for testing during the inference/prediction phase, and ``cal`` for calibration during the quantization phase, for each dataset.
 The ./dataset/Pneumonia/ contains the training data for Pneumonia Combined with COVID dataset, Calibration dataset for Quantization process.
-The details of generating dataset for training Pneumonia and COVID models are presented [here](./dataset/README.md).
+The details of generating the dataset for training Pneumonia and COVID models are presented [here](./dataset/README.md).
-From the list of open source COVID-19 datsets we found nearly 400 unique X-Ray images after removing the duplicate entries.
+From the list of open source COVID-19 datasets we found nearly 400 unique X-Ray images after removing the duplicate entries.

 The data distribution for NORMAL and PNEUMONIA used for Pneumonia model Pnem1 and Pnem2 training:
 ```text